O-BERNARDOFOEGBU/O-BERNARDOFOEGBU/README.md

     <img width="90%" src="https://github.com/O-BERNARDOFOEGBU/O-BERNARDOFOEGBU/assets/65433039/d7516c98-6cc3-4095-9651-b27f68403522">
 </div>
 <Br>
-📖 Before starting college in August __2018__, I was, _by all means_, a non-tech person growing up without my own computer in a non-wifi room 🤕 I _never_ thought that one day, coding and all those complex technical kinds of stuff I _never_ cared about would dawn on me and eventually become my career down the road 🔮
+📖 I used to be a non-tech person growing up without my own computer in a non-wifi room 🤕 I _never_ thought that one day, coding and all those complex technical kinds of stuff I _never_ cared about would dawn on me and eventually become my career down the road 🔮

 📖 I first learned to code at the beginning of __2019__ as I switched from Art to Computer Science in college, but I literally had no luck with this major 🤯 I could not have _hated_ coding more than I did 😕